Paymenter/docs/docs/installation/install.md

 | **Debian**       | 11      |    ✅     |
 |                  | 10      |    ✅     |
 | **Windows**      | Any     |    ❌     |

+>[!TIP]
+> Can't be bothered to set this up yourself?
+Skip the hassle and try our fully managed, cloud-hosted version at https://paas.paymenter.org

 ## Required Dependencies